Maryland candidate's sudden death shocks colleagues, state

 Orrester Shaw, Baltimore County's special assistant for education, health and human services, said what impressed him most about Kamenetz was the opportunities he gave to African Americans to serve in local government.

-"He gave us opportunities that were not afforded to us in the past.
-I think to him your color wasn't any determining factor - it's whether you could do the job," Shaw said.
+"He gave us opportunities that were not afforded to us in the past," Shaw said.

 Longtime county administrative officer Fred Homan will serve as acting executive until the council votes on a replacement to serve the remainder of the term.